 Adrenal virilism is a syndrome in which excessive adrenal androgens cause virilization.
 Diagnosis is clinical and confirmed by elevated androgen levels with and without dexamethasone suppression; determining the cause may involve adrenal imaging.
 Treatment depends on the cause.

 Adrenal virilism is caused by an androgen-secreting adrenal tumor or by adrenal hyperplasia.
-Malignant adrenal tumors may secrete excess androgens, cortisol, or mineralocorticoids (or all three), resulting in Cushing syndrome (see Adrenal Disorders: Cushing Syndrome) with suppression of ACTH secretion and atrophy of the contralateral adrenal as well as hypertension.
-Adrenal hyperplasia is usually congenital; delayed virilizing adrenal hyperplasia is a variant of congenital adrenal hyperplasia (see Endocrine Disorders in Children: Congenital Adrenal Hyperplasia).
+Malignant adrenal tumors may secrete excess androgens, cortisol, or mineralocorticoids (or all three), resulting in Cushing syndrome (see Cushing Syndrome) with suppression of ACTH secretion and atrophy of the contralateral adrenal as well as hypertension.
+Adrenal hyperplasia is usually congenital; delayed virilizing adrenal hyperplasia is a variant of congenital adrenal hyperplasia (see Overview of Congenital Adrenal Hyperplasia).
 Both are caused by a defect in hydroxylation of cortisol precursors; cortisol precursors accumulate and are shunted into the production of androgens.
 The defect is only partial in delayed virilizing adrenal hyperplasia, so clinical disease may not develop until adulthood.

 Symptoms and Signs